-Teaching Bible's view of sexual ethics could be 'hateful' under new Scots law
+Teaching Bible's view of sexual ethics could be 'hateful' under new law

 The Bible could be considered "inflammatory" and seized by police if proposed new hate crime laws get the go ahead in Scotland, The Christian Institute has warned.